Key Takeaways

 dont-include-distraction-on-paid-search-landing-pages.webp

-3. Don’t Make False Claims
+3. Don’t Make False or Unverifiable Claims

 dont-make-false-claims-on-ppc-landing-pages.webp

-4. Don’t Ignore the Tracking Pixels
+4. Don’t Ignore Tracking and Attribution

-5. Don’t Direct Visitors to your Homepage
+5. Don’t Send Paid Traffic to Your Homepage

 google-ads-for-homepage-or-landing-page.webp

-6. Don’t be Gimmicky
+6. Don’t Be Gimmicky or Scammy

 have-dedicated-landing-pages.webp